grega/blog/content/posts/flight-finder-display/index.md

 }
 ```

-The server is build using Flask (I'd usually reach for Ruby and Sinatra but I don't write Python often, as you'll likely be able to tell, and thought it would at least be nice to keep the whole stack in Python).
-It's hosted on a small VPS set up to be multi-tenant and easily deployable using [Dokku](https://dokku.com/) (my go-to for running small / medium applications in a Heroku-like environment).
+The server is build using Flask (I'd usually reach for Ruby and Sinatra as I don't write Python often, as you'll likely be able to tell, but thought it would at least be nice to keep the whole stack in Python).
+It's hosted on a small VPS set up to be multi-tenant and easy to deploy to using [Dokku](https://dokku.com/) (my go-to for running small / medium applications in a Heroku-like environment).
 There are docs on setting that up here: [https://github.com/grega/flight-finder/blob/main/docs/dokku.md](https://github.com/grega/flight-finder/blob/main/docs/dokku.md)

 ### Device software